 One of the most outstanding waterfalls in Ohio, Brandywine Falls in Cuyahoga Valley National Park are easy to visit and well worth the trip!

-Cuyahoga Valley National Park was established as a national recreation area in 1974 and it was officially designated a national park in 2000.
+Cuyahoga Valley National Park was established as a national recreation area in 1974 and it was officially designated a national park and became part of the National Park Service in 2000.

 Where are Brandywine Falls?

 As mentioned, Cuyahoga Valley National Park covers 33,000 acres and Brandywine Falls are inside this area.
 The falls are somewhat central within the park and on the eastern side of the park.
-Luckily, this is an easy sight to see within the park because it is on the outside edge of the park and the hike to the falls is short!
+Luckily, this is an easy sight to see within the park because it is on the outside edge of the park and the hike to the falls is just a short walk!

 You can view the entire park map here!